polyseam/cndi/README.md

   </a>
 </p>

-This is the next version of CNDI.
-It deploys an entire data stack in minutes!
+Welcome to CNDI, it deploys an entire data stack in minutes!

 It's perfect for deploying Data Products consistently that are reliable, discoverable, maintainable, and interoperable, all while remaining flexible to